-- 1. To be eligible in the org.au 2LD, registrants must be: - a) an association incorporated in any AustralianState or Territory; or - b) a political party registered with the Australian Electoral Commission; or - c) a trade union or other organisation registered under the Workplace Relations Act 1996; or - d) a sporting or special interest club operating in Australia; or - e) a charity operating in Australia, as defined in the registrant's constitution or other documents of incorporation; or - f) a non-profit organisation operating in Australia, as defined in the registrant's constitution or other documents of incorporation. - 2.
-Domain names in the org.au 2LD must: - a) exactly match, acronym or abbreviation of the name of the registrant's company or trading name, organization or association name or trademark; or - b) be otherwise closely and substantially connected to the registrant.
+- 1. To be eligible in the org.au 2LD, registrants must be: - a) an association incorporated in any Australian State or Territory; or - b) a political party registered with the Australian Electoral Commission; or - c) a trade union or other organisation registered under the Workplace Relations Act 1996; or - d) a sporting or special interest club operating in Australia; or - e) a charity operating in Australia, as defined in the registrant's constitution or other documents of incorporation; or - f) a non-profit organisation operating in Australia, as defined in the registrant's constitution or other documents of incorporation. - 2.
+Domain names in the org.au 2LD must be: - a) an exact match, abbreviation or acronym of the registrant's name; or - b) otherwise closely and substantially connected to the registrant.